shomeier/NemakiWareWiki/Permission.md

 - Inherited each ACE can be overwritten , not necessarily switching off the whole ACL.

 ## Inheritance from the group
-- User or group can belong to a group.
+- User or group can belong to groups.
 - If an ACE maps the group to some permissions, it members are also mapped to them.

 # Configure permissions